saurabhmehta1601/koala-programming-language/NOTES.md

 2. For each number , string , etc ., add that token to same level .
 3. For each CallExpression (i.e. function) collect the parameters and then recurse down into the function body .

+> Note: We are trying to create the ast node representation close to the one used by babel so we can laverage it .

 ## Part 2 : Transformation

-Take the source code and convert it into form you want .
+Take the ast node and convert it into form you want .

 ## Part 3 : Generation